Troubleshooting

 For future scans: Scan at 150-200 DPI instead of 300 DPI for documents that will only be read digitally.
 The visual difference on screen is negligible, but the file is roughly half the size of a 300 DPI scan.

-To make scanned text searchable: Run the document through OCR (optical character recognition).
+To make scanned text searchable: Run the document through OCR PDF (optical character recognition).
 This adds a text layer to the PDF so you can search, copy, and select text - and it also helps with compression efficiency.
+The guide to scanning documents to PDF covers capturing cleaner originals in the first place, which means less to fix later.

 Why Does PDF Formatting Break on Another Device?